 Tish is comfortable treating a variety of pathologies.
 She has a strong interest in orthopaedic and sports-related injuries and core stabilization.
 Tish is committed to the recovery of the patients and sees that they reach their maximum potential while in therapy.

 Outside of the office, Tish enjoys playing tennis, watching football, trying new wines, baking and spending time with her husband, son, daughter and miniature pinscher.

-Samantha Powell, MPT (Masters in Physical Therapy)
+Samantha Powell, MSPT (Masters of Science in Physical Therapy)

 Samantha Powell has worked as a Physical Therapist at Blaser Physical Therapy, Inc., since May of 2003.
 She holds a Masters of Science in Physical Therapy from Marymount University in Arlington, VA.

 Samantha enjoys the dynamic and diverse atmosphere that is provided at Blaser Physical Therapy.
 She has successfully treated a wide variety of conditions with manual therapy skills, exercise stabilization programs, and an emphasis on postural re-education and correction.

 Samantha became interested in the field of physical therapy as a child, when she worked and volunteered at a nursing home with her mother, who was a nurse.
 She enjoys the challenges of working with people of all ages.
 She is experienced in treating a wide variety of neurological and orthopaedic conditions.

 Samantha also treats women’s health issues such as back pain after childbirth, women’s incontinence issues, and pelvic pain.

 “The most rewarding aspect of my job is helping people succeed in achieving wellness and helping clients remain independent in the activities that they love to do, pain free,” Samantha says.